-If you have previously applied to the scheme, your current application must be substantially different from the previous, unsuccessful submission.
-Please contact the CARP team (CARP@mrc.ukri.org) to discuss your new submission.
+Resubmissions must be substantially different from the previous, unsuccessful submission.
 In a covering letter accompanying your new proposal, you will need to indicate how the application has been changed and how you responded to any feedback received.
+Applicants may only submit a second proposal if the first was not awarded.